Essentials of Business Operations 2022-2023

 Director of Business, Worthington City Schools

 Jeff Eble is currently Director of Business Services for Worthington Schools in Central Ohio.
-Jeff has spent 41 year in four school districts as the business manager/administrator.
-He has approximately 1.6 million square feet of new construction spread over 8 buildings plus 26 major building renovations in his career.
+Jeff has spent 42 years in four school districts as the business manager/administrator.
+He has approximately 1.6 million square feet of new construction spread over 8 buildings and 26 major building renovations in his career.

 Jeff has served OASBO as a committee member, workshop director, Chapter Officers, and Board Member since the early 1980s.